Adicodin/scout-demo-service/README.md

 It says that Impact Versions of Express.js prior to 4.19.2 and pre-release alpha and beta versions before 5.0.0-beta.3 are affected by an open redirect vulnerability using malformed URLs.
 That means we need to update our Express v4.17.3 to 4.19.2

+## Updated - 10 Aug: The OpenSSL vulnerability has already been fixed.
+Only Express-specific vulnerabilities are medium severity.

 <img width="1030" alt="image" src="https://github.com/user-attachments/assets/af409b26-92d5-4cec-812f-e1498a8e9d14">